yugecin/anna/readme.txt

 debug.print.outgoing           -- print outgoing messages to console (false) owners                         -- comma separated list of users that are owners
                                   (robin_be\!*@cyber.space)
+ownerpw                        -- password to become owner, send a privmsg to
+                                  bot with 'identify password'.
+Permissions will
-messages.restart               -- quit message when reconnecting
-messages.part                  -- part message when leaving a channel channels                       -- comma separated list of channels to join
+                                  be gone again when you and Anna don't share channels anymore.
+Omit to disable. messages.restart               -- quit message when reconnecting messages.part                  -- part message when leaving a channel channels                       -- comma separated list of channels to join